ishanvyas22/fluentd-newrelic-docker/README.md

-# Log monitoring using Fluentd and New Relic
+# Forward docker logs to New Relic using Fluentd

 ## Usage